runemadsen/runemadsen-2012/writings/printing-code/thought-for-next-semester.md

 * To motion class, add: Use “Simulate” chapter in Form and Code: Swarms, Genetic Algorithms, particles, so on.
 * The form class should be much more about geometry and toxiclibs
 * for 3D class: Make sagmeister casa de musica logo in 3d model and make it choose a viewport to render
+* USE GEOMERATIVE SVG FUNCTIONS IN IMAGE CLASS: (HelloPolygonize from examples, etc)
+* In 3D class, use mesh
+* Use geomerative base classes (RPath, RShape) for form class (or later classes).
+Explain how the RPath works, and how multiple RPaths are in a RShape (maybe wait with some of this for the transformation class)